Kasper Munkholm

 Your employees risks personal taxation of benefits such as travel expenses, accommodations, car, insurance and potential bonusses.
 These vary greatly from country to country and it is important to create an overview of the employee benefits and the tax benefit rules of the host country in question.
 Failing to do so can lead to double taxation, unintentional tax liabilities, or underreporting of taxable income.

-Taxation is a complex and often daunting task, with hidden rules and potential pitfalls that can affect both employees and employers.
+Global mobility taxation is a complex and often daunting task, with hidden rules and potential pitfalls that can affect both employees and employers.
 However, with proper planning and expert guidance, these challenges can be managed effectively.

 At Plant Supervision, we specialize in advising or even taking over the entire deployment project.
 This also includes the tax management process, ensuring that your employees’ deployments are both cost-effective and compliant with local regulations.
-Let us help you navigate the complexities of global taxation and make your international assignments smoother and more rewarding.
+Let us help you navigate the complexities of global mobility taxation and make your international assignments smoother and more rewarding.